- Five nights three star ( by local standard) hotel accommodation, based on double occupancy.

 - Meals: Full board (3 meals a day).

-- English-speaking local guides.
+- An English-speaking local guide.

 - Bhutan visa fee and government royalty.

 - Drinks, tips and other personal expenses such as phone, laundry, etc.

 - Extra expenses or loss due to nature and unforeseen events which are beyond our control

 - Travel Insurance.